cfenollosa/os-tutorial/23-fixes/README.md

-*Concepts you may want to Google beforehand: XX*
+*Concepts you may want to Google beforehand: freestanding, uint32_t, size_t,*

 **Goal: Fix miscellaneous issues with our code**